 It isn't the most accessible national park in Laos.
 But, it is an exclusive experience.
 It is like entering a ‘lost kingdom’.

 Phou Hin Poun National Protected Area (Khammuan)

 Before as known as Phou Hin Poun National Protected Area this place as Khammouane Limestone National Biodiversity Conservation Area.

 Located in the Khammouane province.
 There is a limestone tower karst, it is known as the Annamite Range.
 As this is a karst area, 50% of the landscape is rocky.
 The rest is dry evergreen forest and scrubland.

-It is estimated to lived a big variety of mammals, birds, reptiles, amphibians and fish.
-But, the most notable is the large number of bats, 41 species.
+It is estimated to live a big variety of mammals, birds, reptiles, amphibians and fish.
+But, the most notable is a large number of bats, 41 species.
 Tam Houay Si cave is home to 22 species.

 The distinctive experiences in the protected area are numerous.
 One of them includes the famous 7,5 km long navigable Konglor cave.
 Other caves contain Buddhist relics.
 In 2018 a floristic inventory was carried out in the Phou Hin Poun National Protected Area, showing a new record in the flora checklist.